 Electromechanical/Robot-Assisted Gait Training Devices

-In an updated Cochrane review (Mehrholz et al. 2014), 23 studies (999 subjects) were examined to determine the effectiveness of electromechanical and robot-assisted gait training for improving walking after stroke.
+In an updated Cochrane review, Mehrholz et al. (2017) included 36 trials studies (n=1,472) that were examined the effectiveness of electromechanical and robot-assisted gait training for improving walking after stroke.
 Treatments included electromechanical and robot-assisted gait training devices (with or without electrical stimulation) which are designed to assist stepping cycles by supporting body weight and automating the walking therapy process with the addition of physiotherapy compared with physiotherapy or routine care only.
-Treatment was not associated with increases in gait speed.
-The odds of becoming an independent ambulator was significantly increased for all patients (OR 2.39, 95% CI 1.67-3.43; p’0.00001), but particularly more so for those who had experienced their stroke <3 months previously (OR=2.75, 95% CI 1.86 to 4.08, p<0.00001).
+Electromechanical-assisted gait training in combination with physiotherapy increased the odds of participants becoming independent in walking at the end of treatment (OR=1.94, 95% CI1.39 to 2.71; p< 0.001) and at the end of follow-up, but did not significantly increase walking velocity (MD=0.04 m/s, 95% CI 0.00 to 0.09;p =0.08) or walking capacity (MD= 5.84 metres walked in 6 minutes, 95% CI -16.73 to 28.40; p= 0.61).
+The odds of becoming an independent ambulator were higher for persons treated within the first three months of stroke onset (OR=1.9 vs. OR=1.2).
 Morone et al. (2011, 2012) included 48 participants, an average of 20 days post stroke, stratified by motor impairment (high vs. low).
 All patients underwent standardized rehabilitation for 3 months.
-After one week of therapy, participants in the robotic group underwent additional robotic-assisted gait training instead of a second therapy session (20 sessions in total).
-Participants in the control group participated in a second therapy session.
+After one week of therapy, participants in the robotic group underwent additional robotic-assisted gait training instead of a second therapy session (20 sessions in total) while those in the control group participated in a second therapy session.
 At the end of treatment participants in the low impairment robot group had improved significantly more than participants in the low impairment control group on the Functional Ambulation Category (FAC) (p<0.001), the Rivermead Mobility Index (p=0.001) and the 6-Minute Walk test (p=0.029).
 Although participants in the high impairment groups also improved over time, there were no significant between-group differences on any of the outcomes.
-At 2 year follow-up, patients in the low impairment robot group continued to demonstrate significantly improved scores, while there were no significant differences between groups for highly-impairment patients.
-In a recent RCT by Dragin et al. (2014), the use of the Walkaround was compared to conventional training.
-Sessions lasted 30 minutes per day, 5 days per week, over a period of 4 weeks.
-After treatment concluded, the experimental group improved significantly greater than the control group in terms of gait speed and Berg Balance Scale score, these differences were also demonstrated at 6 months post treatment.
+At 2-year follow-up, patients in the low impairment robot group continued to demonstrate significantly improved scores, while there were no significant differences between groups for highly-impairment patients.

 Ankle-Foot Orthoses (AFO)

 The use of ankle-foot orthoses is widespread, although there are few controlled trials examining its benefit.
+A Cochrane review conducted by Tyson & Kent (2013) included the results from 13 RCTs.
+During a single testing session, participants performed significantly better on measures of balance (weight distribution: SMD=0.32, 95% CI -0.52 to -0.11, p=0.003) and mobility (gait speed: MD=0.06 m/s, 95% CI, 0.03 to 0.08, p<0.0001 and stride length: SMD= 0.28, 95% CI 0.05 to 0.51, p=0.02) while wearing an AFO compared with the control condition where an AFO was not worn.
+There were no significant treatment effects associated with the outcomes of postural sway and timed mobility tests.
 When patients who had been wearing an AFO regularly for the previous 6 months were assessed with and without the orthosis, measures of gait speed were significantly better when the AFO was worn (de Wit et al. 2004).
 Similarly, when 58 patients who had never worn the device previously were assessed with, and without an AFO two hours apart, measures of balance and gait speed were significantly better when the AFO was worn (Wang et al. 2007).
-In 32 chronic stroke survivors who were randomized to wear or not wear an AFO for a period of three months, gait speed was significantly increased as was and Physiological Cost Index (beats/min) in patients who had worn the device.
-Tyson and Kent (2013) recently conducted a systematic review, including the results from 13 crossover RCTs.
-During a single testing session, participants performed significantly better on measures on balance (weight distribution: SMD=0.32, 95% CI -0.52 to -0.11, p=0.003) and mobility (gait speed: MD=0.06 m/s, 95% CI, 0.03 to 0.08, p<0.0001 and stride length: SMD= 0.28, 95% CI 0.05 to 0.51, p=0.02) while wearing an AFO compared with control condition where an AFO was not worn.
-There were no significant treatment effects associated with the outcomes of postural sway and timed mobility tests.
-In another RCT, Clark and Patten (2013) evaluated chronic stroke participants who received either concentric resistance training (CON) or eccentric resistance training (ECC); both groups also received gait training.
-Both groups improved significantly on self-selected walking speeds, and fast walking speed; however, no significant between-group differences were noted for either measure.
+In 32 chronic stroke survivors who were randomized to wear or not wear an AFO for a period of three months, gait speed was significantly increased as was and Physiological Cost Index (beats/min) in patients who had worn the device (Erel et al. 2011).

 Functional Electrical Stimulation (FES)